platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

   $ {{% vendor/cli %}} push
   $ git add . && git commit -m "Init project"
 ```

-{{< note >}}
-As Strapi application needs a PostgreSQL database engine, please select `PostgreSQL` service (using your arrow up&down and your space bar to select).</br>
-If you didn't do it the first time, you can re-do the command, and it will override previously generated config files.
-{{< /note >}}

 Command `{{% vendor/cli %}} project:init` (shortcut `{{% vendor/cli %}} ify`) will automatically detect that you’re using an Strapi stack, ask if you want to add any services and generate the corresponding `config.yaml` Yaml files, like so:
 ```yaml {location=".{{% vendor/cli %}}/config.yaml"}